zeeshan811/BSCP_Notes/README.md

 Send the sequence and check the responses.
 Observe that the second request has successfully accessed the admin panel.

 ## Server-side request forgery (SSRF)
+This can help you in stage 1 and stage 2 mostly.
+Most of the times burp automatically detects this with scanner, with findings saying like external resource access, out of band resource load and sometimes, there will be an open redirect vulnerability.

 ## Approach
 One of my favorites, quite easy to understand.
-**ATTENTION:** If you find an SSRF vulnerability on exam, you can use it to read the files by accessing an internal-only service running on locahost on port 6566.
+**ATTENTION:** If you find an SSRF vulnerability on exam, you can use it to read the files by accessing an internal-only service running on localhost on port 6566.

 In addition to lab cases, I've got some other useful techniques about this type:
 SSRF Bypass: